- Travers Undergraduate Scholarship in Ethics and Politics

 - Good Internet research and word processing skills

 - Interest in the non-profit sector

-- Hourly compensation and travel reimbursement
+- Hourly compensation and travel stipend

 - Exposure to regional, national, international issues and leaders